efJerryYang/efJerryYang/README.md

 ## About Me

-- I'm Jerry Yang, MS CSE (CS76) at UCSD.
+- I'm Jerry Yang, MS CSE (CS76) at UC San Diego.
 I am actively seeking 25 summer internships and full-time positions afterwards.
 - Currently focusing on backend development, have some knowledge about functional programming, operating system and machine learning.
 - Always interested in building a stock trading bot using automated trading strategies. <!-- You can find me @... in https://www.quantconnect.com/ -->